MicroFocus/octane-gitlab-service/README.md

 If the GitLab server and the octane-gitlab-service app both run on the same network, you need to enable "Allow requests to the local network from hooks and services" as follows:
 - Open the [your_gitlab_server]/admin/application_settings page.
-- In the “Outbound requests” section, check the "Allow requests to the local network from hooks and services" checkbox.
+- In the `Outbound requests` section, check the `Allow requests to the local network from hooks and services` checkbox.

 ### SSL error

 If getting the following error in the log:
 "javax.net.ssl.SSLHandshakeException: sun.security.validator.ValidatorException: PKIX path building failed:
 sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target"
-- in case the service run with open-jdk please try to run with official java (from Oracle site)
 - try to install the certificate manually:
 example from customer process:
 ```